TrackMyVendor › Resources › How to Track Subcontractor Compliance

 With TrackMyVendor

-Configure expiration alerts once at onboarding — and they run automatically for every sub, for every document, for the life of the relationship.
-You get email notifications at 90, 60, 30, and 7 days before any document expires.
-The sub gets a parallel notification prompting them to upload a renewal.
-No calendar.
-No spreadsheet formula to maintain.
-No one person whose departure breaks the system.
+Configure expiration alerts once at onboarding and they run automatically for every sub, every document, for the life of the relationship.
+You get email at 90, 60, 30, and 7 days before any document expires.
+The sub gets a parallel notification — with a renewal link already in it — so they handle their own renewal without a phone call from you.

 90 days out